 Last week, one of God’s choice servants entered the presence of His Savior.
-Today many paid respect Dr_Steele_Dr_Spottsto Norman Spotts, a true man of the Word.
+Today many paid respect to Norman Spotts, a true man of the Word.
 Being able to say that about someone these days is no light matter.

 He served many years as Bible professor, chaplain, and dean of students at Clearwater Christian College.
 That is why I have always referred to him as “Dean” Spotts (which many thought was his first name).
 Most of us remember him as dignified and reserved.
 Friendly and even-tempered.
 Drolly humorous with a signature smirk.
 His mind a vast resource of biblical knowledge.